Analysis: Despite what you may have heard, Russell Wilson always wanted to stay in Seattle

 That the contract makes Wilson the highest-paid player in NFL history (for the moment, anyway) means he certainly got a lot financially out of the deal.

-But his agent, Rodgers, said in a statement to the Times that what was ultimately most important for Wilson than setting any precedents in terms of guarantees or cap tie-ins, was staying in Seattle.
+But his agent, Rodgers, said in a statement to The Seattle Times that what was ultimately most important for Wilson than setting any precedents in terms of guarantees or cap tie-ins, was staying in Seattle.

 “Russell loves this town, this team and these fans,’’ Rodgers told the Times early Tuesday morning.
 “Part of the compromise involved his affection for all things Seattle.
 The idea of playing anywhere else was not nearly as appealing as playing right here, the place he and his family call home.’’